Svoloch/etc-js/README.md

 `$F.prototype.cell`
 --
-Create cell object like in some Clojure liberis.
+Creates cell object like in some Clojure liberis.
 Arguments used as relative cells.

 `$F.prototype.fnFlip`
 --
-Change orger of call off function returning function.
+Changes order of call off function returning function.

 `$F.commonKeys`
 --